sharencerodgers/sql-product-analyst-portfolio/cohort-analysis/README.md

-# 📈 SQL Portfolio for Product Analyst & Support Roles
+# 📈 SQL Portfolio for Education Analyst & Support Roles

 Welcome to my SQL portfolio!
-This repository includes real-world SQL projects that showcase my ability to extract insights, troubleshoot data, and support product decision-making using SQL.
+This project showcases how SQL can be used to extract insights from education data, track student engagement, and support data-driven decisions in an edtech or academic setting.

 ---